blocksecteam/defi_poc/CREAM/README.md

 🧛 After:  profit is 224.9846920640469 WETH
 ```

-In the poc, we show two methods to obtain the profits.
+In the PoC, we demostrate two different methods to obtain the profits.

 * Method 1: swapping the whole AMP tokens in DEX
 * Method 2: 1/2 AMP for Liquidation and 1/2 AMP for swapping in DEX